 Dove’s Real Beauty Sketches

 Dove’s 2013 “Real Beauty Sketches” campaign became a viral phenomenon by highlighting the gap between how women see themselves and how others see them.
-The emotional, relatable content was packaged in a beautifully produced short video designed for easy sharing across platforms.
+The emotional, relatable content was packaged in a short video designed for easy sharing across platforms.

 Virality vs. Network Effects